-Years later, Abdias works with bull hides, a tree trunk still neck and other techniques his ancestors applied to craft Luneta's Papalometl+ Cupreata.
+Years later, Abdias works with bull hides, a tree trunk still neck and other techniques his ancestors applied to craft Luneta's Papalometl+ Espadilla.

-To start, he cuts mature agave papalometl (potatorum family, known in other regions as tobala) and cupreata, which take 6 to 10 years before they are ready to harvest.
-Historically, papalometl and cupreata were only found in the wild but due to the increased demand and unsustainable harvesting, Abdias uses a semi-cultivated method to obtain the foundation of this rich elixir.
+To start, he cuts mature agave papalometl (potatorum family, known in other regions as tobala) and espadilla, which take 6 to 10 years before they are ready to harvest.
+Historically, papalometl and espadilla were only found in the wild but due to the increased demand and unsustainable harvesting, Abdias uses a semi-cultivated method to obtain the foundation of this rich elixir.

 Once Abdias and his team gather and sculpt the Papalometl & Cupreata, they roast the hearts in an underground earthen oven for 4 to 6 days using volcanic rock and mesquite and encino wood.

 Unlike many mezcaleros, Abdias ferments the cooked agave hearts twice in bullhide sacs with potable water.
 The first time around, he ferments them whole.
 He and his team then rise with the sun and smash the whole fermented hearts by hand with wooden mallets.
 The crushed agave is then put back in the bullhide sacs for another round of fermentation.